iyeoda/ianyeo-com/blog/2025-07-01-ai-and-digital-transformation-in-construction.md

 Despite challenges, **technology adoption is accelerating**.
 The average construction business now uses **6.2 different technologies, up 20% from 5.3 technologies in 2023**. **AI and machine learning adoption reached 37%**, up from 26% in 2023, while **70% of construction firms plan to increase BIM usage by 2025**.

 **Each additional technology adoption leads to 1.4% higher annual revenue growth**, providing quantified justification for continued digital investment.
-However, **76% of construction businesses report technical skill shortages**, indicating ongoing need for specialized consultation and training services.
+However, **76% of construction businesses report technical skill shortages**, indicating ongoing need for specialised consultation and training services.

 ## Strategic Implications for AI Consultancy